 Carrots have crunchy features and a small piece swallowed by your feline friend can choke the cat to death.

 This is the reason why many experts prefer feeding your feline friend with a cooked piece of carrot.
-This makes it easy for chewing and also digestion.

 Are Carrots Poisonous to Cats?